 The California African American Museum highlights art, history, and culture of African Americans, with a focus on California and the West.
 Special events for children and family programs are offered throughout the year.
 Exhibitions, programs, and events are always free and open to the public.

 Play in the STEAM Lab, learn about trains in the Model Train Village, ride an authentic, hand-carved carousel, then uncover dinosaur fossils, learn about environment conservation, and then dress up in costume and perform on a stage.
-Enjoy this and more, plus themed family programming on the weekends.
-New exhibits this year include: “If I Lived in a Castle,” through August 25.

 The Getty Center and Getty Villa offer special events and activities for the family.
 Both offer the Family Room, a gallery designed just for kids to explore and participate in hands-on activities.
 The Getty Center offers Art Detective cards where kids find the art and solve the mystery while exploring the galleries, garden, and architecture.
 The Getty Villa offers a Percy Jackson audio tour scavenger hunt for kids where they explore the museum in a 25-minute tour and earn a prize bracelet.